blue-button/implementation-guide/healthrecords.md

 ## 3. Human Readable Stylesheet
 If a patient or other person is the main consumer of the health record, it should include a stylesheet.

-To make the CCDA XML human readable, an XSLT stylesheet should be included.
+To make the C-CDA XML human readable, an XSLT stylesheet should be included.
 This will allow a person to easily view their information on a computer or print it.

 Here is a [sample stylesheet](#).

 ## 4. Breakdown of Consolidated CDA XML

-This section will dissect a well-formed patient health record.
+This section will dissect a well-formed patient record C-CDA.
 This is the [entire XML file](files/CCDA_CCD_b1_Ambulatory_v2.xml).
 This is [another example](files/CCDA_CCD_b1_InPatient_v2).

 ### Type of XML File